 When I got there it was raining and cold; there were two fishermen and a dog on the lake and I was the lone hiker.
 Since I had never been to a northwest mountain, I did not expect to see the masses of trees on the trail, nor did I expect the reaction I felt deep in my heart.

 What struck me most significantly is that it was quiet.
-Not the kind of quiet you have when you are alone in your home – that quiet is filled with electronics and lights and human noise.
-This was hushed quiet.
+Not the kind of quiet you have when you are alone in your home.
+That quiet has electronics and lights and human noise.
+This quiet was a hushed quiet.
 Still.
 Alone.
 Magical.
-Present in my magical moment were the rain drops on the leaves and the lake, lulling the animals and birds into a type of rested silence that brought tears to my eyes and made me feel like I was in a holy place.
+Present in my magical moment was the raindrops on the leaves and the lake, lulling the animals and birds into a type of rested silence that brought tears to my eyes and made me feel like I was in a holy place.

-At first I thought I might hike just part of the lake because I was not dressed properly for the 40 degree weather, but because of the magic I hunched down in my jean jacket and explored the entire trail in the cold rain.
-While I could not see much of the surrounding hillsides because of the rain and clouds, what I did see was the breathtaking under canopy of trees combined with powerful images of the lake in a gentle rain shower.
-Without a doubt it was truly one of the most magnificent nature experiences of my whole life.
-My fitbit recorded that I walked the trail in about 15,000 steps.
+At first, I thought I might hike just part of the lake.
+I was not dressed properly for the 40-degree weather.
+Yet the magic of the place was entrancing.
+I hunched down in my jean jacket and explored the entire trail in the cold rain.
+While I could not see much of the surrounding hillsides because of the rain and clouds, what I did see was breathtaking under a canopy of trees combined with powerful images of the lake in a gentle rain shower.
+Without a doubt, it was truly one of the most magnificent nature experiences of my whole life.
+My tracker recorded that I walked the trail in about 15,000 steps.
 My mind recorded that I walked the trail releasing about a month’s worth of stress.

 When I circled back to grab a cup of coffee after my hiking experience in the Oregon’s Mount Hood Territory, my waiter asked me about the view of the mountain from Lake Trillium.